Irabago55/Startup_CS_260/README.md

 ### HTML Deliverable

--[x] HTML Pages for each component of my startup
--[] Properly use HTML tags including body, nav, main, header, and footer -[x] Links between pages as necessary
+- [x] HTML Pages: I have a index, login, products, cart, and billing page
+- [] Properly use HTML tags: I used each tag at least once, along with other ones
+- [x] Links between pages as necessary: Each page has links as neccesary to get from page to page
--[] Website has textual content
+- [] Website has textual content:
--[] Placeholder for 3rd party service calls
+- [] Placeholder for 3rd party service calls:
--[x] Application images
--[x] Login placeholder, indluding user name display -[] Database data placeholder showing content stored in the database -[] WebSocket data placeholder showing where realtime communication will go
+- [x] Application images: I have an image of one of the products when in the cart
+- [x] Login placeholder with username display: I have a login page where you can put in your information
+- [] Database data placeholder:
+- [] WebSocket data placeholder: